movestok14/FakeNews/README.md

 It is difficult to solve a complex relationship problem by mathmatically.
 So we judge this proble as Large & complex-system and apllied it to ABM.

-We make interation of agent, agent and agent, patch.
+We make interaction of agent, agent and agent, patch.

 -------
 Tuttle : person